mm80843/T3.5/docs/Benef/PBN__Benef_552.md

 # __Reduced stress on healthcare system__

-## Name of the Benefit

-Voluntary home quarantine reduces the burden on emergency healthcare system

 ## Description of Benefits pertaining to Beneficiaries

 * [Decreased stress on the system allows for better care for infected patients and reduces strain on resources](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_605.md)